Menopausal Hormone Therapy

 For decades, women have used hormone therapy to ease symptoms of menopause, such as hot flashes and sweating.
 This is called menopausal hormone therapy, and you may see it abbreviated as HT or MHT.
 You may also hear it described as hormone replacement therapy (HRT), postmenopausal hormone therapy (PHT), or postmenopausal hormones (PMH).

 In the past, many doctors and their patients believed that MHT didn’t just help with hot flashes and other symptoms – it had important health benefits.
-But well-conducted studies have led doctors to conclude that the risks of MHT often outweigh the benefits.
-Still, each woman should discuss her concerns with her doctor.
+But well-conducted studies have led many doctors to conclude that the risks of MHT often outweigh the benefits.

-This document will cover how MHT can affect a woman’s risk of getting certain cancers.
-It will not go into the possible effects of MHT on other diseases like osteoporosis (bone thinning), stroke, heart disease, blood clots, and dementia.
+This document discusses only how MHT can affect a woman’s risk of getting certain cancers.
+It does not discuss other possible risks of MHT such as heart disease or stroke.

 Women who have their ovaries removed by surgery (oophorectomy) or whose ovaries stop working for other reasons go through menopause, too, but much more suddenly (without the menopausal transition).

-Women who have had their uterus removed (a hysterectomy) but still have their ovaries stop having periods, but they don’t really go through menopause until their ovaries stop working.
-This is often determined based on symptoms, but your doctor can tell for certain by testing your blood for levels of certain hormones made by the pituitary gland, called luteinizing hormone (LH) and follicle stimulating hormone (FSH).
-These hormones help regulate the ovaries before menopause.
-When levels of female hormones get lower during menopause, the levels of FSH and LH go up.
-High levels of FSH and LH, along with low levels of estrogen, can be used to diagnose menopause in a woman who has had her uterus removed.
+Women who have had their uterus removed (hysterectomy) but still have their ovaries stop having periods, but they don’t really go through menopause until their ovaries stop working.
+This is often determined based on symptoms, but your doctor can tell for certain by testing your blood for levels of certain hormones.
+Hormones made by the pituitary gland called luteinizing hormone (LH) and follicle stimulating hormone (FSH) help regulate the ovaries before menopause.
+When levels of estrogen get lower during menopause, the levels of FSH and LH go up.
+High levels of FSH and LH, along with low levels of estrogen, can be used to diagnose menopause.
+Blood tests for these may be helpful in a woman who has had her uterus removed.

 Some drugs can turn off the ovaries and cause menstrual periods to stop for a time.
 Although this is not the same as menopause, it can lead to many of the same symptoms.

 Most of the symptoms of menopause are linked to lower estrogen levels.
 Some symptoms – hot flashes and night sweats, for instance – tend to fade away at some point, whether or not they are treated.
-Other problems, like dryness and thinning of vaginal tissues and bone thinning can start after menopause, and may get worse over time.
+Other problems that start after menopause, like dryness and thinning of vaginal tissues and bone thinning, tend to get worse over time.

 Because many of the symptoms and problems of menopause are linked to low levels of estrogen, this hormone has often been used in the past to treat menopause.

-The most commonly prescribed hormones are estrogens and progesterones or progestins (drugs that act like progesterone).
+The hormones most commonly used to treat symptoms of menopause are estrogen and progesterone.
+(Progesterone and drugs that act like it are called progestins).
 Often, these 2 hormones are used together, but some women are given estrogen alone.
-It is important to know which hormones you are talking about when looking at the risks.
-Here estrogen therapy (ET) means estrogen alone, and estrogen-progestin therapy (EPT), often called combined HT, means estrogen and progestin together.
-There are a number of versions of estrogen and progestin available, both in terms of the hormone itself and how it is given.
+It’s important to know which hormones you are talking about when looking at the risks.

-Androgens (male hormones like testosterone) are also sometimes used to treat some menopausal symptoms.
-This is not common, though, and because only a few studies have looked at this practice, it isn’t clear how safe this is in the long run.
+Androgens (male hormones like testosterone) are also sometimes used to treat menopausal symptoms.
+This is not common, though, and because only a few studies have looked at this practice, it isn’t clear how safe it is in the long run.

 Tibolone is a synthetic hormone drug that can act like estrogen, progesterone, and testosterone in different tissues of the body.
-Because this drug is not available in the US, it is not discussed further in this document.
+Because this drug isn’t available in the US, it’s not discussed here.

 - Continuous EPT means the same dose of estrogen and progestin is taken each day.
 Women often prefer continuous EPT because it rarely leads to menstrual-like bleeding.

-The word “bio-identical” is sometimes used by sellers to describe hormones that contain estrogens and progesterone with the same chemical structure as those found naturally in people.
-Marketers often describe bio-identical hormones as “natural,” and buyers often think that they are safer than other forms of estrogen and progestin used to control menopause symptoms.
-But so far, no study has shown that bio-identical hormones are any safer than other forms of these hormones.
+The word “bio-identical” is sometimes used by sellers to describe hormone preparations that contain estrogens and progesterone with the same chemical structure as those found naturally in people.
+Sometimes, how much of the hormones the woman takes are adjusted based on blood tests of hormone levels.
+Marketers often describe bio-identical hormones as “natural,” and buyers often think that they’re safer than other forms of estrogen and progestin used to control menopause symptoms.
+But so far, there are no long-term studies of bio-identical hormones, and no studies have found that women taking bio-identical hormones have less serious side effects than women taking other forms of these hormones.
 For this reason, bio-identical hormones should be assumed to have the same health risks as any other type of hormone therapy.

 Some herbal remedies and supplements are also described as natural ways to treat the symptoms of menopause.
-For more information, see “Herbs and supplements” in the section called “What does it all mean?”
+For more on this, see “Herbs and supplements” in the section called “What does it all mean?”

 Estrogen therapy or ET

-Systemic hormones can help with certain symptoms of menopause, such as hot flashes and night sweats, as well as problems from thinning of the lining of the vagina (such as dryness that can make sex painful).
+Systemic hormones can help with certain symptoms of menopause, such as hot flashes and night sweats, as well as problems linked to thinning of the lining of the vagina (such as dryness that can make sex painful).
 They can also help prevent and treat osteoporosis (severe bone thinning).

-As another option, hormone treatments may be used topically, meaning that the hormone is placed in or near the place that needs treatment.
+Hormones, most often estrogen, can also be placed in or near the place that needs treatment.
+This is called topical hormone therapy.
 If small doses are used, little of the hormone is absorbed into the bloodstream, so it has little if any effect on the rest of the body.

-For women in menopause, topical estrogen may be used in the vagina to help treat dry or thinned vaginal tissues.
-These problems often improve with very small doses of estrogen that are placed inside the vagina in the form of creams, rings, or tablets.
+For women in menopause, very small doses of estrogen can be placed inside the vagina as topical therapy to help treat dry or thinned vaginal tissues.
+This type of estrogen comes in the form of vaginal creams, rings, and tablets.
 Even though tiny amounts of hormone may enter the blood, most of it stays in the vaginal tissues.
+Because so little of the hormone gets into the blood, topical treatment doesn’t help with problems like hot flashes, night sweats, or osteoporosis.
+Generally, topical estrogen is not needed in women taking systemic hormones.

-(As noted earlier, there is a type of vaginal ring that delivers high doses of hormones to the whole body, which would be considered systemic treatment.
-If you are unsure about the type of ring you have, check with your doctor.).
+(As noted earlier, there’s a type of vaginal ring that delivers high doses of hormones to the whole body, which would be considered systemic treatment.
+If you’re unsure about the type of ring you have, check with your doctor.).

 Types of studies used to look at the effects of hormone therapy

-Different types of studies have been used to look at cancer risk from MHT (or other drugs).
+Different types of studies can be used to look at cancer risk from menopausal hormone therapy (MHT).

-Randomized controlled trials: In this kind of study, a group of patients get the drug being studied, and another (control) group gets a placebo (sugar pill).
+Randomized controlled trials: In this kind of study, a group of patients get the drug being studied (like MHT), and another (control) group gets a placebo (like a sugar pill).
 Results from this kind of study are powerful because which group a patient is in is based on chance.
-This helps assure that the groups are similar in terms of other risk factors for cancer, so that any difference in outcome is likely to be from the drug.
-These types of studies are often double-blinded as well, meaning that the women and their doctors don’t know which group they are in.
-This lowers the chance that their thoughts or opinions about treatment could affect the study results.
-Unfortunately, these kinds of studies are costly to run, which limits the number of people in the study and the number of studies that can be done.
+This helps assure that the groups are similar in all ways, such as risk for cancer, except for the drug that’s being studied.
+This is the best way to see the effects of a drug.
+These types of studies can also be double-blinded, which means neither the people in the study nor their doctors know which group they are in.
+This lowers the chance that thoughts or opinions about treatment could affect the study results.
+Unfortunately, these kinds of studies are costly, which limits the number of people in the study, how long the study can continue, and the number of studies done.

 When observational studies and randomized controlled trials have different results, most experts give more weight to the results of the randomized controlled trial.